thomasbattram/thesis/meetings/2020-07-24/notes.md

 Little overlap expected because of confounding and reverse causation with DNAm-trait associations BUT would be expected that DNAm is picking up some upstream events (even if not causing changes in trait directly).
 If large overlap then suggests EWAS haven't added much, but as identifying more sites then there is reason to believe increase in EWAS sample size would yield more biological information than increase in GWAS sample size of same amount.
 If no overlap then it's unclear if EWAS is identifying any upstream genes and pathways that aren't caused by confounding effects (of course could also be identifying downstream genes + pathways).

+Why appraise comparison? --> Both trying to accomplish same things.

+Important to make point that r2 is limited in GWAS --> All upstream so heritability limited and spread across potentially lots of predictors so low power.

+Triangulation could be mentioned.

+Important point: Constraints on GWAS mean we can make certain inferences about the relationship between SNPs and traits.
+EWAS don't share these constraints.
+So inference is harder and large overlap suggests they are picking up upstream stuff and so being successful in that regard!

 ### results section

-Do you have a paper you've written or would recommend to help with writing the results with the simulations I've done?
+Do you have a paper you've written or would recommend to help with writing the results with the simulations I've done? -- Gib sending

 Should results section for empirical overlap go like this:
 - Used Fisher's exact test (either correlation of enrichment scores or not)